wtaysom/JavaScript-Canvas-Game-Course/notes.md

 Using the concepts we've learned so far.
 Think of some good game ideas.

+## Tools

+* isHoldingKey.js for telling which keys are held.

 # Fun For Later

 * [Hang Man Strategy](http://www.datagenetics.com/blog/april12012/index.html)